What is Medicare Advantage (Part C)?

 Part D Prescription Drug Coverage

 Medicare Advantage plans can also include Part D prescription drug coverage.
-The four phases of Part D work the exact same way here as they do in a stand-alone Part D plan.
-Reference our post on the four phases of Part D to get all the details.
+Part D works the exact same way here as it does in a stand-alone Part D plan.
+Reference our post on the phases of Part D to get all the details.
 It’s especially important to note that even though a Part D plan can be included in your Medicare Advantage plan, the medical and prescription drug portions of the plan DO NOT apply toward each other.
 So, even if you reach the Medicare Advantage plan’s medical maximum out-of-pocket limit, you will still be required to pay the necessary copays for any prescription drug purchases.

 Out-of-Pocket Costs